What to Write on Your Wedding Invitations, Line by Line

 Whose name goes first on wedding invitations?

 If you're following traditional etiquette, the bride's name always goes first on wedding invitations.
 That said, it's really up to you to decide whether or not this tradition is something you want to follow.
 For couples that don't identify as a bride and groom, or if there are two brides, names are typically listed in alphabetical order.
-But again, it's your choice if you want to embrace tradition or forge your own unique path.

 How do you word a reception-only wedding invitation?